 Step 6 – Make Use Of The Interest Rate Reduction

-Certain private loan servicers offer an interest rate reduction of about 0.25% to help cut down the total cost while repaying the loan.
+Certain private loan servicers offer an interest rate reduction of about 0.25% to cut down the total cost while repaying the loan.
 This option is provided when you sign up for an automatic loan payment plan.

 You could take advantage of this option so you don’t have to worry about the due dates and can also make lump-sum payments to clear loans faster.

 In addition to these ways to pay off student loans sooner, you can make biweekly payments on your monthly amounts.
 Paying twice during the month can help lower the total amount of interest you pay.

 Also, rather than having one large lump sum at the end of the month, breaking up payments into smaller chunks can make repayments more manageable.